about uscontactcall us free on 0800 612 9578

 Is it possible to obtain 100% finance on my Spanish property?

 You will not obtain a 100% loan to valuation through a bank in Spain.
 However, there are a couple of ways to finance 100% of your property price.
 The first way is, as above, to re-mortgage one property for a proportion of the price and obtain a Spanish mortgage for the remainder.
-The second way is to purchase an off-plan property in a rising market and to obtain a mortgage on completion, based upon a 70% loan to valuation at the higher completion price But beware that the Spanish central bank is tightening up on this and is now advising lenders that they should base their lending upon the actual purchase price rather than the valuation price.
+It is also true that some Spanish banks are so desperate to offload their repossessed or unsold Spanish properties, that they are sometimes willing to offer 100% Spanish mortgages to buyers.
+BUT, please beware, as sometimes you can purchase cheaper properties within the same developments by simply shopping around local estate agents and finding a private vendor who is willing to sell at a good price.

 What paperwork do I need to produce to apply for a mortgage in Spain?

 Generally, the banks in Spain will require 3 months wageslips, P60 and 3 months bank statements.
 If self-employed, you will need to produce a set of your last accounts.
-Mortgage providers in Spain have different attitudes to risk, so some may ask for credit checks, particularly if you are looking to borrow a significant percentage of the property price.
+Banks in Spain will also require a credit check.

 I have a developer's mortgage already in place.
 Is there any point in looking at alternatives?